Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: CMM Field Operational System

-where $\mathcal{P}_{Cali}^{-1}\in \mathcal{R}^{4x4}$ and $\mathcal{P}_{ECEF}\in \mathcal{R}^{4x4}$ are the inverse of the LiDAR calibration matrix, and the ECEF transformation matrix, respectively. $X_{hor}$, $Y_{hor}$, and $Z_{hor}$ represent the coordinates of 3D points with respect to Horizontal LiDAR Coordinate.
+where $\mathcal{P}_{Cali}^{-1}\in \mathcal{R}^{4x4}$ and $\mathcal{P}_{ECEF}\in \mathcal{R}^{4x4}$ are the inverse of the LiDAR calibration matrix, and the ECEF transformation matrix, respectively. $X_{hor}$, $Y_{hor}$, and $Z_{hor}$ represent the coordinates of 3D points concerning Horizontal LiDAR Coordinate.
 The $\mathcal{P}_{ECEF}$ matrix responsible for transforming points in LiDAR coordinate frame to the geocentric coordinate frame (ECEF) is calculated using the Ground Control Point surveying technique~\cite{Schuhmacher2005GeoreferencingOT}.